jsoref/github-codeql-action/README.md

 This project is released under the [MIT License](LICENSE).

 The underlying CodeQL CLI, used in this action, is licensed under the [GitHub CodeQL Terms and Conditions](https://securitylab.github.com/tools/codeql/license).
-As such, this action may be used on open source projects hosted on GitHub, and on  private repositories that are owned by an organisation with GitHub Advanced Security enabled.
+As such, this action may be used on open source projects hosted on GitHub, and on  private repositories that are owned by an organization with GitHub Advanced Security enabled.

 ## Usage